openshift/openshift-origin-design/designs/developer/4.8/quickstarts-quick-add/index.md

 ![View all Quick Starts](img/4-View-all-quickstarts.png)

-The user can also click on the view all results in the Quick Starts catalog to see their search results there.
+The user can also click on the view all results in the quick starts catalog to see their search results there.

 ![Quick Starts Catalog](img/5-Quickstart-catalog.png)

-The user is taken to the search results in context of the Quick Starts Catalog.
+The user is taken to the search results in context of the quick starts catalog.

 ## Larger queue of search results